tommasomarroni/Rotary-Inverted-Pendulum-Swing-Up-and-Stabilization/README.md

 ### Sensoring

 Pendulum (phi) and base (theta) positions are measured through the potentiometer and encoder, respectively.
 Their derivatives are computed and then filtered through a simplified 1-dimension Kalman Filter:
 <p align="left"><img src="media/kf.png"></p>

 ### Swing Up

 Control action is given by
 <p align="left"><img src="media/swingup.png"></p>
 where
 <p align="left"><img src="media/e.png"></p>

 ### Linear Quadratic Regulator (LQR)

 The dynamic model of the rotary inverted pendulum is given by the following equations
 <p align="left"><img src="media/model.png"></p>
 which can be derived from the application of the Euler–Lagrange equations
 <p align="left"><img src="media/lagrange.png"></p>
 to the Lagrangian
 <p align="left"><img src="media/l.png"></p>

 The model can be linearized
 <p align="left"><img src="media/linmodel.png"></p>
 and transformed in state space form
 <p align="left"><img src="media/ssmodel.png"></p>

 Motor parameters (which are not directly available) are estimated through Simulink Parameter Estimation tool: check matlab_utils/motorParamEst.m

 Control action is given by the u = -Kx that minimizes the following
 <p align="left"><img src="media/lqr.png"></p>

 ### Sliding Mode Control (SMC)

 Control action is given by
 <p align="left"><img src="media/smc.png"></p>
 where
 <p align="left"><img src="media/sigma.png"></p>

 ## Issues, Limitations and Future Developments

 Vibrations and oscillations are caused by
 - Motor deadzone between -1.5 and 1.5 V;
-- Low resolution of pendulum angle sensor (potentiometer);
+- Low resolution of pendulum angle sensor (potentiometer).

 Future Developments
 - Use encoder to measure pendulum angle;